-Other Issues

-Illiquidity and the Dreaded "J-Curve" Effect
+Other Issues - Illiquidity and the Dreaded "J-Curve" Effect

-Investors in private equity should have a relatively long investment horizon as returns on commitments do not materialize for several years and the penalty for abandoning a commitment is severe.
-Most fund partnerships have a twelve year life with the possibility of one to two year extensions thereafter - it's a long time to have your capital tied up if you've changed your mind about PE exposure.
+Investors in private equity must have a relatively long investment horizon as returns on commitments do not materialize for several years and the penalty for prematurely seeking to exit a commitment is severe.
+Most fund partnerships have a twelve year life with the possibility of one to two year extensions thereafter - it's a long time to have your capital tied up if your circumstances change or if you've changed your mind about private equity exposure.